kristofferv98/SemanthaVoiceAssistant/README.md

 To utilize voice responses or the advanced research copilot function, configure the necessary API keys in the `.env` file at the project's root.
 The following keys are mandatory:
 - `OPENAI_API_KEY`: For embeddings and assistant functionalities.

-## Setup and Installation
-Get started with Semantha Voice Assistant by following these steps:
-1. Install dependencies: `pip install -r requirements.txt`.
-2. Start the assistant: `python main.py`.
-3. Type for example "Explain the Samantha program to me. and tell me how to customize it for a demo and instruction of usage"
-4. Type "change input", "toggle voice feedback" or similar to enable or disable voice feedback.
-5. Say "hey Computer" to trigger the voice based interaction when input is set to recording. (currently only tested on mac.
-Visit https://github.com/kristofferv98/VoiceProcessingToolkit for details)

-Recommended:
-PICOVOICE_APIKEY is for voice interperation is available free at picovoices website ELEVENLABS_API_KEY for natural language responses

-(optional):
-BING_API_KEY for webscraping using autogen websurfer (visit autogens notebook on github for further information) PERPLEXITY_API_KEY for more advanced webscraping.

 ## Conclusion
 Semantha Voice Assistant exemplifies the seamless integration of semantic embeddings and voice processing